Study Plan and Official Frameworks

 Start with the official framework

-The NYSTCE EAS Test Design and Framework is the blueprint for what EAS is supposed to measure.
-Use it before you buy materials, build flashcards, or take practice sets.
-The framework names the five competencies, lists performance expectations, and shows the approximate weight of selected-response and constructed-response work.
+The NYSTCE EAS Test Design and Framework is the blueprint for what EAS measures.
+Read it before you buy materials, build flashcards, or take practice sets.
+It names the five competencies, lists the performance expectations under each, and shows the approximate weight of selected-response and constructed-response work.

 The framework is also a guardrail.
-It keeps you from overstudying generic education theory that does not match the test and from ignoring areas that appear small but high-stakes.
-The EAS test is about applied teacher judgment in New York public school contexts, especially access, inclusion, legal responsibilities, and family partnership.
+It keeps you from overstudying generic education theory that the test never measures, and from skipping small-weight areas that carry high-stakes legal duties.
+EAS rewards applied teacher judgment in New York public-school contexts — access, inclusion, legal responsibilities, and family partnership — not memorized definitions.
+Treat each competency's performance indicators as a checklist of the reasoning the test expects you to demonstrate.

 EAS weight map